stanislaw/SoftwareDesignHeuristics/README.md

 In addition to ensuring quality, testing is essential for simulations that help manage complexity.
 If I can test and simulate every aspect of my program, I can effectively manage its complexity.
-However, if there are blind spots—areas that are difficult or impossible to test – I lose control over those areas and must rely on real users to test in the wild.
+However, if there are blind spots – areas that are difficult or impossible to test – I lose control over those areas and must rely on real users to test in the wild.

 ### Test It to Engineer It